microsoft/fluentui/packages/react-components/react-teaching-popover-preview/docs/Spec.md

 TeachingPopoverTrigger has no additional functionality over PopoverTrigger, and is used to wrap the launch button or connected UI component.
 Internally, TeachingPopoverButtons provide primary/secondary action functionality and additional styling based on state over tge trigger wrapper.

-Carousel logic, such as page change can be accessed via the TeachingPopoverCarousel's onPageChange and onFinish for external use or control.
+Carousel logic, such as page change can be accessed via the TeachingPopoverCarousel's onValueChange and onFinish for external use or control.

 ## Behaviors